 Depending on your body type, you will either wear the climbing harness on your waist (just below or on top of your belly button) or on your hips.
 If your hips are much wider than your waist, you'll probably be more comfortable wearing the harness on your waist.
 If your waist is about the same size as your hips, you'll probably wear the harness directly over your hip bones.
 Women usually wear their harnesses on their waists.
 The best for you is whichever feels more comfortable.

 The waist belt should be able to be cinched tight.
 It should be loose enough that you can slip a couple of fingers between you and the harness but not much more.
 Harnesses that are too loose tend to ride up when you're hanging; if it is too tight, it'll be uncomfortable when standing or walking around.
 A waist belt that fits well will ensure that the belay loop and gear loops are centered.
-The space between the belay loop and the front gear loops should ideally be equidistant.
+The space between the belay loop and the front gear loops should ideally be equidistant on each side.

 Leg loops don't need to be quite as tight as the waist belt, but they should still be snug.
-In the past, most leg loops were adjustable just like the waist, but new harnesses with fixed leg loops have become popular, in part to save weight.
+In the past, most leg loops were adjustable just like the waist, but new harnesses with fixed leg loops have become popular, in part to save weight and bulk.
 While they are "fixed" in the sense that they lack any buckles, these usually have a small elastic piece that gives you up to a couple of inches of stretch.
 Leg loop sizes relative to the waist vary from manufacturer to manufacturer.
 For instance, while a Black Diamond climbing harness with fixed leg loops might fit you perfectly, one from Petzl may have a perfect leg fit, but the waist may be too big.
 If you have the chance, try on a harness before you buy.

 One key factor that contributes to the optimal performance of a harness is rise.
 "Rise" refers to the distance between the back of your leg loops and the waist belt.
 If the rise is too short (i.e., your leg loops sit too high), you will be thrown back when hanging.
-If the rise is too long (i.e., the leg loops sit too low on your legs) a fall will be absorbed too much by your hips and can be painful.
+If the rise is too long (i.e., the leg loops sit too low on your legs) a fall will be absorbed too much by your hips and back and can be painful.
 When a harness fits well, it will keep you upright and balanced when you fall, or you're hanging.
 You can tell that a harness rise is wrong if it feels like you have to fight to stay upright.

 Thankfully for us guys, our hip-to-waist ratio is less variable than it is for women.
 This makes it easier to design harnesses that consistently fit us well.
-None of our male testers complained about a poorly fitting harness about its rise during our tests; however, this was a fairly big issue in the Women's Climbing Harness review.
+None of our male testers complained about a poorly fitting harness or about its rise during our tests; however, this was a fairly big issue in the Women's Climbing Harness review.
 The rise can be adjusted using the dual elastic straps found on the back of every harness that runs from the bottom center of the waist belt to the back of each leg loop.
 These straps work to hold the leg loops in the correct and most comfortable place on your upper legs and should be adjusted person to person.

 After determining what sort of climbing you are most likely to be doing in your harness, and then honing in on getting the perfect fit, you're going to want to think about comfort.
 We have distinguished three types of comfort in climbing harnesses: hanging comfort, standing comfort, and belaying comfort.
 Together these three aspects account for 70% of a product's final score, so they are supremely important.
 We have gone into great detail about these distinctions in our main Best Climbing Harnesses for Men Review, so check that out, as well as individual reviews, for more detail.